Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 Stalemate - the project works, but big features can hardly be added.

-Mate - dev stops only support.
-The time to give it away to another team and speak about a remake on other technologies.
+Mate - dev stops, support only.
+The time to give it away to another team and speak about a remake in other technologies.

 </td><td>

-<p>♕♛ Learning elementary programming and the rules of the checkered strategy are both fast, enjoyable, and attainable for the masses.
+♕♛ Learning elementary programming and the rules of the checkered strategy are both fast, enjoyable, and attainable for the masses.
-Starting programming resembles games of neophytes: <i>blitz</i> (wins follow fails), fun, and visibly improving.</p>
+Starting programming resembles games of neophytes: <i>blitz</i> (wins follow fails), fun, and visibly improving.

-<p>♖♜ Understanding and learning principles and check patterns will prevent blunders, but not positional traps of better opponents.<br />
+♖♜ Understanding and learning principles and check patterns will prevent blunders, but not positional traps of better opponents.\
-In like manner, a keen junior will soon write good pieces of code but shaky solutions.</p>
+In like manner, a keen junior will soon write good pieces of code but shaky solutions.

-<p>♗♝ Chess openings rest on studied, memorized decisions and strong theory.
-In software, it means IT education, selection of platforms, frameworks, and external parts, when experimentation and creativity are abnormal</p>
+♗♝ Chess openings rest on studied, memorized decisions and strong theory.
+In software, it implies IT literacy, computer science, selection of platforms, frameworks, and external parts, when experimentation and creativity are abnormal.

-<p>♘♞ Then the perception of combinatory vastness and the need to think in several moves lifts the curtain of first naive impressions.<br />
+♘♞ Then the perception of combinatory vastness and the need to think in several moves lifts the curtain of first naive impressions.\
-There are only three "moves" in programming: `AND`, `OR`, `NOT` over bits, but they provide even the bigger than <code><b>&gt;</b>&thinsp;8x8</code> space for fantasies and alternative solutions.</p>
+There are only three "moves" in programming: `AND`, `OR`, `NOT` over bits, but they provide even the bigger than <code><b>&gt;</b>&thinsp;8x8</code> space for fantasies and alternative solutions.

 <p>Passion wouldn't be enough to rise much higher &thinsp;&mdash;&thinsp; learning and understanding of theory become essential along with games against stronger opponents. &thinsp;&mdash;&thinsp;
 The number of games or written applications won't break the ceiling.<sup>👑</sup></p>

-<p>In chess, theoretical roadmaps and schools lead to higher ratings, ruthlessly showing one's place. <b>Here, the metaphor breaks down.</b>
+In chess, theoretical roadmaps and schools lead to higher ratings, ruthlessly administering one's place. <b>Here, the metaphor breaks down.</b>
-Software ways to craftsmanship are inscrutable and assessed by eye.</p>
+Software ways to craftsmanship are inscrutable and assessed by eye.

-<div dir="rtl"><sub>&mdash; Popular chess servers can brag about legends&nbsp;&nbsp;&mdash; not bots, but pausing for sleep only</sub><sup>👑</sup><br /><sub>with an astronomical number of games but slightly growing amateur ELO ratings.</sub></div>
+<div dir="rtl"><sub>&mdash; Popular chess servers can brag about legends&nbsp;&nbsp;&mdash; not bots, but pausing for sleep only</sub><sup>👑</sup><br />
+.<sub>with an astronomical number of games but slightly growing amateur ELO ratings</sub></div>

 </td></tr></table></details>